 The DIGH 701 and DIGH 703 papers are foundational, introducing the fundamentals of digital health, including the underlying technologies, the place and future of digital tech in the healthcare system, the managerial, social and ethical implications of the use of technology in healthcare, and the selection and application of digital health solutions for/by consumers, groups and populations.
 The other papers complement these fundamentals by covering in detail issues of ethical and regulatory compliance as they apply to the use of digital health, as well as its governance in a range of organisational settings (from general practices through to larger-scale entities (e.g., hospitals and health boards)), and by a paper on research methods relevant to digital health.
 More specialist offerings will be available to cater to the particular capabilities and interests of groups of students – covering, for instance, the use of data science and data analytics in evidence-based healthcare, or the application of advanced interaction technologies (e.g., augmented reality) to telemedicine and in rehabilitation.

-The PGDipDigHeal can be completed in minimum of 12 months (for 2021-22 the PGDipDigHeal can be completed in a minimum of 24 months).
+The PGDipDigHeal can normally be completed in a minimum of 12 months.

 Postgraduate Diploma in Digital Health (PGCertDigHeal)